 Each router is slightly different, but the basics are pretty much the same.
 If you have a question, just drop a comment below.

-Before we can setup the router we need to connect it.
-Your ISP supplied you with either a modem or a modem/router combo.
+The first set is to connect the router.
+Your ISP (Internet Service Provider) supplied you with either a modem or a modem/router combination.
 A modem/router is capable of connecting to the internet self and typically has a DSL port.

-Other ISP’s supply you with a modem, in that case, you won’t need to DSL port, but you will use the WAN port to connect the ISP’s modem too (typically used when you have cable or fiber internet connection)
+Some ISP’s supply only a modem, in that case, you won’t need the DSL port, but you will use the WAN port to connect the ISP’s modem too (typically used when you have cable or fiber internet connection)

 What all routers have in common is that they have one or more LAN (Local Area Network) ports.
-On most consumer router they are marked yellow.
-This ports can be used to connect your network devices (computer, network printer, NAS) to.
+On most consumer routers they are marked yellow.
+These ports can be used to connect your network devices (computer, network printer, NAS).

-The DSL ports are always smaller network ports, also known as RJ11 or RJ12.
-Here you connect your telephone line in to connect your Router to the internet.
+The DSL ports are smaller network ports, also known as RJ11 or RJ12.
+Here you connect your telephone line in to connect your router to the internet.

 Ethernet / LAN ports

-If you have more network devices then available ports on the router, then you can connect a network switch to one of these ports.
+If you have more network devices than available ports on the router, then you can connect a network switch to one of these ports.